 The Groff Pyramid

-This Pyramid (1957) marks the grave of the Groff family, including Professor William Groff and his daughter Florence, who both were archaeologists.
+This Pyramid (1957) marks the grave of the Groff family, including Dr. William Groff and his daughter Florence, who both were archaeologists and the father also a physician.
 Florence arranged for her father's body to be brought back from Greece and her mother's from Egypt to be buried under a pyramid.
 Although the original plan for a pyramid of 425 square feet was not carried out, a small pyramid was erected and the Greek and Latin inscriptions on it exhibit the familial links to the ancient world.

 BORN CINCINNATI, OHIO